 Best Cat Food For Sensitive Stomach

-Let’s consider a 6-week food trial with a sensitive stomach cat food.
-Over these six weeks, take note of how much you are feeding, how much your cat is eating and how he reacts after each feeding.
+One suggestion to determine this is a six week food trial with a sensitive stomach cat food.
+Over these six weeks, take note of how much you are feeding, how much your cat is eating, and how he reacts after each feeding.

-Warning: If kitty is still showing signs of sickness after four days, consult your veterinarian.
+If kitty is still showing signs of sickness after four days, consult your veterinarian immediately.

 Sensitive stomach cat foods contain all the required nutrients for your cat and are intended for lifelong use.